All Episodes

 Last month, for example, a senior ISIL figure publicly urged the group's followers to conduct attacks.

-All right, that's the CIA director John Brennan testifying to Congress today.
+All right, that's the CIA Director John Brennan testifying to Congress today.

 Yeah, ISIS is probably exploring a variety of means for infiltrating operatives into the West, including in refugee flows, smuggling routes, and legitimate methods of travel.

-Oh, who's been warning forever and ever and ever and ever and ever that in fact ISIS will infiltrate the Syrian population that Obama and Hillary are insisting that we bring into this country.
+Oh, who's been warning forever and ever and ever and ever and ever that, in fact, ISIS will infiltrate the Syrian population that Obama and Hillary are insisting that we bring into this country?

-When we certainly have other options, you know, like a safe zone.
+When we certainly have other options, you know, like a safe zone, we have plenty of options.

-We can create uh military safe zone, provide tents and food and water and medicine and supplies and blankets and cots and baby formula, things that people like myself, Donald Trump, other Republicans have all been saying.
+We can create a military safe zone, provide tents and food and water and medicine and supplies and blankets and cots and baby formula, things that people like myself, Donald Trump, other Republicans have all been saying.

-In March of this year, the top U.S. military commander in Europe, Air Force General Philip Breedlove, he told the Senate committee that, yeah, ISIS is infiltrating the ranks of refugees entering Europe, and that it's part of the daily refugee flow.
+In March of this year, the top U.S. military commander in Europe, Air Force General Philip Breedlove, he told the Senate committee that, yeah, ISIS is infiltrating the ranks of refugees entering Europe and that it's part of the daily refugee flow.

-And in September, when asked if ISIS could infiltrate the refugees, well, Obama's former top envoy to defeat ISIS General John Allen said, Yeah, we have to watch that.
+And in September, when asked if ISIS could infiltrate the refugees, well, Obama's former top envoy to defeat ISIS General John Allen said, yeah, we have to watch that.

 And James Comey, the FBI director, said that.